moodleboy/moodle-block_slideshow/README.md

 #Slideshow block

-###This block creates a slideshow that will appear in the head of a course page or front page.
+###This block creates a slideshow that will appear in the heading section of a course page or front page.

 It works with all core moodle themes except "Clean" due to an issue with the theme's ability to load Jquery correctly (MDL-41516)